actualbudget/docs/docs/Installing/Configuration.md

 title: Configuring the Server
 ---

-When it starts up, Actual looks for a `config.json` file in the same directory as its `package.json`.
+When it starts up, Actual looks for an optional `config.json` file in the same directory as its `package.json`.
 If present, any keys you define there will override the default values.
 Here are the supported keys:

 ## `https`